 We drilled a bunch of holes in eight to ten feet of water.
 We fished a hole longer than we usually would because we knew that the perch would eventually come through.
 However, after ten minutes of not seeing a fish on the sonar, we moved.
 Fished again for ten minutes, if no action, we moved again.
 Finally, we found a group of perch, and they were biters.

-We used eighth ounce Buck-Shot Rattle Spoons: The new UV Pink Tiger was the best.
-Some of us tipped the spoons with spikes: I used an Impulse Minnow Head.
-The Impulse caught fish as good as the live bait.
-I caught more fish per bait, and got my bait back down to the fish quickly.
+We used eighth-ounce Buck-Shot Rattle Spoons: The new UV Pink Tiger was the best.
+Some of us tipped the spoons with spikes.
+The Impulse caught fish as well as live bait.
+I caught more fish per bait and got my bait back down to the fish quickly.
 However, when the fish were really hot, I caught them with nothing on the spoon.
 Those are aggressive fish!

 Visit bigstonelake.org or call 320-839-3284 for ideas on lodging, bait, rentals, and all the other things that can make an ice-fishing trip to this hot perch fishery successful.

 PHOTO CAPTION—Mike Frisch and a Big Stone Lake Perch.
 Perch this size are typical in Big Stone Lake.